-Joshua is recognised at the forefront of class action litigation with over 15 years’ experience advising a diverse mix of clients.
+Joshua is recognised at the forefront of class action litigation with over 15 years’ experience advising a diverse range of clients.
 Joshua has an aptitude for handling complex and nuanced cases having worked with domestic and international litigation funders in a wide variety of litigation and dispute resolution matters.
 Joshua's exceptional litigation ability saw him recognised as one of Lawyerly's Litigation Rising Stars in 2021.

 Joshua has worked with some of the world’s leading technical, scientific and economic experts on highly complicated and emerging scientific issues and is considered a trusted adviser and relentless litigator in the highly technical class actions area.

 During his time at Shine, Joshua has brought actions against large corporations as well as federal, state and local governments.
 Of recent note is the settlement of the Hudson & Ors v Commonwealth of Australia and Bartlett & Anor v Commonwealth of Australia class actions for the towns of Oakey (QLD) and Katherine (NT) against the Department of Defence for the historic use of firefighting foam.
 These proceedings, in conjunction with the Williamtown proceedings, settled for $212.5 million.
 This settlement was Australia's largest class action settlement of 2020.